 Rest, then fest

-Three times each summer, the Heidelberg Castle ruins are lit with flares to commemorate the French sacking of the city in 1689.
+Three times each year, the Heidelberg Castle ruins are lit with flares to commemorate the French sacking of the city in 1689.
 Afterwards, fireworks erupt over the Old Town, making the castle illuminations a popular time to visit.
 If you prefer beer and tunes over fireworks, hit up the city during the Heidelberger Herbstfest, when the Hauptstrasse is filled with live music performances, beer stands, fest food and an antique flea market.
 The Christmas Market closes out the year with people mingling over Glühwein (hot, spicy red wine), shopping for Christmas gifts, and ice-skating.
 Check out Visit Heidelberg for more fest details.

 On Heidelberg’s Neckar River, it’s common to see rowboats gliding by as an overly-enthusiastic captain chants orders to the grunts to power harder.
 If the skies are sunny, get out on the water to spy Heidelberg’s Old Town from a different perspective.
 You can hop aboard any of the tourist boats docked on the southern banks of the Neckar.
 One of these sightseeing boats, the Solarschiff, has a glass top.
 It’s powered by the sun and offers 50-minute trips upriver.
 From March to October, you’ll find it docked near the Old Bridge (Alte Brücke).
 If you’d prefer to power yourself, rent a paddle boat from the Neuenheim side of town.
 Cross the Old Bridge and take a right.
 You can’t miss the Boote zum vermieten sign (boats for rent).